-The unaudited condensed consolidated statements of income and cash flows for the three and six months ended June 30, 2001 have been restated (See Note 2).
+The unaudited condensed consolidated statements of income and cash flows for the three and six months ended June 30, 2001 have been restated (See Notes 2 and 13 to these Condensed Consolidated Financial Statements).
 All related dollar and per share amounts have been adjusted throughout the notes to the condensed consolidated financial statements.
 For convenience, references to "Income (Loss) before Income Taxes (Benefits), Equity Income, Minorities' Interests and Cumulative Effect of a Change in Accounting Principle" are referred to as "pre-tax income (loss)."